MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 > If a back-end is inside the front-end's trust boundary, then this certificate isn't needed.
 However, if the back-end resides outside of the trust boundary, consider using the back-end certificate to encrypt the traffic between the front-end and back-end.

 1. On each front-end:

-    > These steps assume the trusted, signed HTTPS certificate is already installed on each front-end with a _private_ key AND PUBLIC KEY!!!!!!.
+    1. Install the trusted, signed **HTTPS authentication certificate** with both private and public keys in the certificate store.
+       > Make sure the name of the certificate matches the domain name of the back-end URL.
+       > Also, take note of the `Subject` name of the certificate as you'll need this info later.

-    > WHAT DO WE NEED TO DO ON THE FRONT-END?
+       > @@@@@@@@ HOW DO WE DO THIS ON LINUX??
+SUPPORTED FLAVORS OF LINUX????

-    1. install the private key certificate.

-    1. 3:25pm

-    1. edit `appsettings.json`
+    1. Open the DeployR external JSON configuration file, `appsettings.json` file.

-    Uncomment it and specify how the front-end will find the certificate in the certificate store.
+    1. In the file, search for the section starting with `"BackEndConfiguration": {` .
+    1. Uncomment characters on each line of that section.
+    1. Update and add properties in that section to match the values for the **Authentication certificate**:
+       ```
        "BackEndConfiguration": {
            "ClientCertificate": {
                "StoreName": "My",

-            "StoreLocation": "CurrentUser",

-            "SubjectName": "CN=be-auth.deployr.mrs.microsoft-tst.com"

-"BackEndConfiguration": {

-        // Uncomment this section if your backend(s) require certificate authentication

-        //"ClientCertificate": {

-        //    "StoreName": "My",

-        //    "StoreLocation": "LocalMachine",
+               "StoreLocation": "LocalMachine",

-        //    "SubjectName": "<subject name>"
+               "SubjectName": "<name-of-certificate-subject>"

-        //},
+       ```

+    1. Close and save the file.
-    1. Restart the server....
+    1. Launch the administrator's utility and [restart the back-end](admin-utility.md#startstop).

-    1. if multople fronts repeat
+    1. Repeat on each front-end.

-1. On each back-end, require a client certificate with a public key.
+1. On each back-end:

+, require a client certificate with a public key.

     > These steps assume the trusted, signed HTTPS certificate is already installed on the back-end machine with a _public_ key.

     > WHAT DO WE NEED TO DO ON EACH BACK-END?

+    1. Install the trusted, signed **HTTPS authentication certificate** with both private and public keys in the certificate store.
+       > Make sure the name of the certificate matches the domain name of the back-end URL.
+       > Also, take note of the `Subject` name of the certificate as you'll need this info later.
+       > @@@@@@@@ HOW DO WE DO THIS ON LINUX??
+SUPPORTED FLAVORS OF LINUX????

-    1. edit `appsettings.json`
+    1. Open the DeployR external JSON configuration file, `appsettings.json` file.
+    1. In the file, search for the section starting with `"BackEndConfiguration": {` .
+    1. Uncomment characters on each line of that section.
+    1. Update and add properties in that section to match the values for the **Authentication certificate**:
+       ```
        "ClientCertificate": {

-        "Issuer": "CN=Microsoft IT SSL SHA2, OU=Microsoft IT, O=Microsoft Corporation, L=Redmond, S=Washington, C=US",
+           "Issuer": "<certificate issuer name>",

-        "Subject": "CN=be-auth.deployr.mrs.microsoft-tst.com"
+           "Subject": "<certificate subject name>"
        },

-// Uncomment this section if you want to enforce certificate authentication for front-end to back-end

-    //"ClientCertificate": {

-    //    "Issuer": "<issuer name>",

-    //    "Subject": "<subject name>"

-    //},
+       ```

+   1. Close and save the file.
- 1. restart the backend.
+   1. Launch the administrator's utility and [restart the back-end](admin-utility.md#startstop).

- 1. repeat on all back-ends.
+   1. Repeat on each back-end.